Towards complete characterization of topological insulators and superconductors: A systematic construction of topological invariants based on Atiyah-Hirzebruch spectral sequence: Introduction

 In this work, we present a systematic scheme for constructing topological invariants of normal and superconducting phases by leveraging the Atiyah-Hirzebruch spectral sequence (AHSS) in momentum space~\cite{K-AHSS}.
 See Fig.~\ref{fig:overview} for an illustration summarizing the role of our work.
-The construction of topological invariants involves two pivotal steps: \begin{enumerate} \item[(i)] First, we need to identify irreps on the subregions of momentum space that are used in the expression of topological invariants.
-For instance, mirror winding and mirror Chern numbers are defined for each mirror-eigenvalue sector on mirror lines and planes, respectively~\cite{PhysRevB.78.045426, PhysRevLett.111.056403}; \item[(ii)] Second, we need to discover the quantities that characterize topological nature of the system.
-For example, Mirror winding and Chern numbers are computed from the winding of $q$-matrix (which is formally defined later) and the integral of Berry curvature in each mirror-eigenvalue sector. \end{enumerate} Remarkably, the momentum-space AHSS provides valuable insights into both steps.
+The construction of topological invariants involves two pivotal steps: \begin{enumerate} \item[(i)] First, we need to identify the irreducible-representation sectors on the subregions of momentum space that enter the definition of topological invariants.
+For instance, on mirror-invariant lines and planes, the Bloch Hamiltonian can be decomposed into mirror-eigenvalue sectors, and mirror winding numbers on the former and mirror Chern numbers on the latter are then defined in each mirror-eigenvalue sector~\cite{PhysRevB.78.045426, PhysRevLett.111.056403}; \item[(ii)] Second, we need to discover the quantities that characterize topological nature of the system.
+For example, mirror winding and Chern numbers are computed from the winding of $q$-matrix (which is formally defined later) and the integral of Berry curvature in each mirror-eigenvalue sector. \end{enumerate} Remarkably, the momentum-space AHSS provides valuable insights into both steps.
 As the first step, we discuss a general framework for extracting information about the $p$-dimensional subregions and irreps defined on them from the first differentials of AHSS.
 Then, building upon the physical meaning of $E_1$-pages of AHSS---classifications of $p$-dimensional topological phases on the $p$-dimensional subregions, we define quantities for each irrep identified in the first step, which characterize topological nature of $p$-dimensional subregions in momentum space.
 AHSS can also inform us how to combine the defined quantities to obtain topological invariants.
 While we formulate the first step for arbitrary $p$, for the second step we focus on the case of $p=1$ and discuss how to systematically construct topological invariants defined on zero- and one-dimensional subregions.
 To demonstrate our approach, we construct topological invariants for time-reversal symmetric spinful superconductors with conventional pairing symmetries in 230 space groups, for which symmetry indicators are always trivial, and numerically confirm that they are actually quantized for randomly generated symmetric Hamiltonians.
 Surprisingly, $K$-groups in 159 out of the 230 space groups are completely characterized by our topological invariants.
 Our construction gives topological invariants for normal conducting phases under certain gauge conditions.
 For efficient numerical calculations, we discuss how to derive gauge-independent topological invariants from the gauge-dependent ones through illustrative examples where symmetry indicators do not work.